 The California Institute of Technology is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges, 985 Atlantic Ave., Ste.
 100, Alameda, CA 94501; (510) 748-9001.
 In addition, the Institute is authorized by the California State Department of Education, Office of Private Postsecondary Education, to operate as a private postsecondary educational institution and, by the same agency, to train veterans in the programs of the Veterans Administration.

-The Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (111 Market Place, Suite 1050, Baltimore, MD 21202-4012; 410-347-7700) has accredited our B.S. programs in chemical engineering, in electrical engineering, in engineering and applied science, and in mechanical engineering.
-Further, the Committee on Professional Training of the American Chemical Society has approved our B.S. program in chemistry.
+The Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (111 Market Place, Suite 1050, Baltimore, MD 21202-4012; 410-347-7700) has accredited Caltech's B.S. programs in chemical engineering, in electrical engineering, and in mechanical engineering.
+Further, the Committee on Professional Training of the American Chemical Society has approved Caltech's B.S. program in chemistry.

-The documents describing these accreditations and authorizations are on file and may be inspected in the Office of the Registrar, the Undergraduate Admissions Office, or the Office of the Dean of Graduate Studies.
+The documents describing these accreditations and authorizations are on file and may be inspected in the Registrar's Office, the Undergraduate Admissions Office, or the Office of the Dean of Graduate Studies (Graduate Office).